-- diameter, material, lining, wall thickness and shape of the pipe - fluid - Avoid measuring points in the vicinity of distorted or defective areas of the pipe or in the vicinity of welds. - · Avoid measuring points with deposit formation in the pipe. - Make sure the pipe surface at the selected measuring point is even. - Select the location of the transmitter within the transducer cable range. - The temperature at the measuring point has to be within the specific ambient temperature range of the transmitter and the transducers (see technical specification).
+- diameter, material, lining, wall thickness and shape of the pipe - fluid - gas bubbles in the fluid - · Avoid measuring points in the vicinity of distorted or defective areas of the pipe or in the vicinity of welds. - · Avoid measuring points with deposit formation in the pipe. - Make sure the pipe surface at the selected measuring point is even. - Select the location of the transmitter within the transducer cable range. - The temperature at the measuring point has to be within the specific ambient temperature range of the transmitter and the transducers (see technical specification).